Prayer

 These verse share with us that we can have faith

-that if we are truly seeking to follow God,
+are truly seeking to follow God,

 He will